 4. You’ll Need to Come Prepared

 If you have a car accident lawyer (which is highly recommended at this stage), they will help you get ready for your deposition.
-They will include:
+This preparation will include:

 - Reviewing important documents like the police report from the accident, lost wages, and medical records

-- Going over answers and documents you’ve already provided
+- Going over answers and documents that you’ve already provided

 - Making sure your testimony will line up with what information the other side already has